Compression and Conditional Emulation of Climate Model Output

 We consider Fourier coefficients as summary statistics.
 This choice is motivated both by the computational advantanges discussed above, and by the fact that for many locations, especially for the ocean pixels, the variation across time can be captured by a few low-frequency coefficients.
-Compression is performed by fitting the model using conditional likelihoods and storing the statistical model and a set of summary statistics.
+Models are fit using conditional likelihoods.
 We introduce a method for automatically selecting the Fourier coefficients based on a greedy selection algorithm, and we propose a variant of this algorithm that can be distributed and is hence computationally efficient for high performance computing infrastructures typically available at climate data centers.
-Decompression is performed by computing conditional expectations and conditional simulations given the summary statistics and the fitted model.
 We demonstrate that decompression can be performed quickly on a modest computer, having an end user with a laptop in mind.
 Finally, we evaluate the ability of the conditional simulations to accurately reflect the statistical properties of the small-scale features in the original data, and we conclude with a discussion.